aunkrig/yaml-patch/README.md

 Manipulating sequences:

-    yamlpatch --set .path.to.sequence[7] value                # Change sequence element number 7 (or, iff the current length of the sequence is 7, append a new element) yamlpatch --set --existing .path.to.sequence[7] value     # Change sequence element number 7 yamlpatch --set --non-existing .path.to.sequence[7] value # Append a new element (current length of the sequence must be 7) yamlpatch --set .path.to.sequence[] value                 # Append a new element yamlpatch --set .path.to.sequence[-2] value               # Change the next-to-last element (sequence must contain two or more elements)
+    yamlpatch --set .path.to.sequence[] value                 # Append a new element yamlpatch --set .path.to.sequence[7] value                # Change 8th element (or, iff the current length of the sequence is 7, append a new element) yamlpatch --set --existing .path.to.sequence[7] value     # Change 8th element yamlpatch --set --non-existing .path.to.sequence[7] value # Append a new element (current length of the sequence must be 7) yamlpatch --set .path.to.sequence[-2] value               # Change the next-to-last element (sequence must contain two or more elements)

+    yamlpatch --remove .path.to.sequence[3]           # Remove 4th element
-    yamlpatch --remove .path.to.sequence[3]   # Remove object member (if the key exists) yamlpatch --remove --comment .path.to.key # Also add a comment with the old element
+    yamlpatch --remove .path.to.sequence[-2]          # Remove next-to-last element (sequence must contain two or more elements) yamlpatch --remove .path.to.sequence.alpha        # Remove sequence element by value yamlpatch --remove .path.to.sequence.({a: b})     # Remove sequence element by (complex) value yamlpatch --remove --comment .path.to.sequence[3] # Also add a comment with the old element

 Manipulating sets:

+    path:
+      to:
+        set: !!set
+          ? red
+          ? green
+          ? blue

-    yamlpatch --add .path.to.set(member)                # Add set member if it does not yet exist yamlpatch --set --non-existing .path.to.set(member) # Add new set member yamlpatch --set --prepend-map .path.to.set(member)  # Add set member at the beginning (instead of to the end)
+    yamlpatch --add                '.path.to.set.brown'    # Add set member if it does not yet exist yamlpatch --set --non-existing '.path.to.set.brown'    # Add new set member yamlpatch --set --prepend      '.path.to.set.brown'    # Add set member at the beginning (instead of to the end) yamlpatch --add                '.path.to.set.({a: b})' # Add complex set member

-    yamlpatch --remove .path.to.set(member)            # Remove set member (if the key exists) yamlpatch --remove --existing .path.to.set(member) # Remove existing set member yamlpatch --remove --comment .path.to.set(member)  # Also add a comment with the old member
+    yamlpatch --remove .path.to.set.red            # Remove member (if the key exists) yamlpatch --remove --existing .path.to.set.red # Remove existing member yamlpatch --remove --comment .path.to.set.red  # Also add a comment with the removed member